THIS PRODUCT WILL BE REPLACED BY VITROGEL RGD (TWG003) and DISCONTINUED ON MARCH 1, 2020.

 VitroGel creates a functional and optimized environment to make cells feel like at home.
 The hydrogel system is room temperature stable, has a neutral pH, transparent, permeable and compatible with different imaging systems.
-The solution transforms into a tunable hydrogel matrix by simply mixing with cell culture medium.
+The solution transforms into a tunable hydrogel matrix by simply mixing with the cell culture medium.
 Cells cultured in this system can be easily harvested out with our VitroGel Cell Recovery Solution.
 The hydrogel can also be tuned to be injectable for in vivo studies.

 From 3D cell culture, 2D cell coating to animal injection, VitroGel makes it possible to bridge the in vitro and in vivo studies with the same platform system.

 - Xeno-free tunable hydrogel modified with RGD peptide

 - Good for adhesion cells or cells requiring good cell-matrix interactions

 - Ready-to-use at room temperature